 THE METHODOLOGY OF THE ACTIVE LEAKAGE DETECTION INSPECTION:

-Because of the large diameter Trunk Mains every single metallic contact point of the Mains was checked - valves, hydrants, any pipe connections if it was available.
+For large diameter Trunk Mains, all available metallic contact points of the Mains were checked - valves, hydrants, any pipe connections.
 All the valve and hydrant boxes, manholes which were important as contact points had been cleaned-up before ALC measurements were done.

 0. step : preparation of the night-shift measurement, preparing detailed maps of the pipeline system, signed existing fire hydrants, valves and other metallic contact points.